top of page

 • Struggling to function day-to-day

-It may be time to seek additional support.
+It may be time to seek additional support from a teen therapist.

 • Talk openly without fear of judgment